-As discussed in Erceg and Lindé (2012), the constraints on monetary policy imposed by a credible exchange rate peg are related, though not identical, to those implied by a binding ZLB.3 Several papers have analyzed the interaction between price flexibility and the ZLB.
-Werning (2011) uses a continuous-time version of the New Keynesian model and shows, among other findings, that when monetary policy lacks commitment and the zero lower bound is binding, the magnitude of the negative output gap and of deflation resulting from an adverse demand shock are exacerbated by price flexibility.
-Eggertsson and Krugman (2013) argue that an increase in price and or wage rigidity may help offset the adverse effects of deflationary shocks in an environment with a binding ZLB, in which lower prices tend to reduce aggregate demand by raising real interest rates, as well as the real value of (nominal) debt, with the consequent drop in spending by debtors.
-They refer to that stabilizing property of price rigidities as the "paradox of flexibility."
-Roulleau-Pasdeloup and Zhutova (2018) use an estimated DSGE model for the U.S. economy during the Great Depression and conclude that the Hoover "high wage" policies helped limit the damage from the adverse negative demand shock and succeeded in delaying the liquidity trap episode.
-Using a calibrated DSGE model, Coibion et al. (2012) show that the introduction of downward nominal wage rigidities reduces the incidence of ZLB episodes, thus implying a lower optimal inflation rate.
+Several papers have analysed the interaction between price flexibility and the ZLB.
+Werning (2011) uses a continuous-time version of the New Keynesian model and shows, among other findings, that when monetary policy lacks commitment and the ZLB is binding, the magnitude of the negative output gap and of deflation resulting from an adverse demand shock are exacerbated by price flexibility.
+Eggertsson and Krugman (2012) argue that an increase in price and/or wage rigidity may help offset the adverse effects of deflationary shocks in an environment with a binding ZLB, in which lower prices tend to reduce aggregate demand by raising real interest rates, as well as the real value of (nominal) debt, with the consequent drop in spending by debtors.
+They refer to that stabilizing property of price rigidities as the 'paradox of flexibility'.
+Roulleau-Pasdeloup and Zhutova (2018) use an estimated DSGE model representing the US economy during the Great Depression, and conclude that the Hoover 'high wage' policies helped limit the damage from the adverse negative demand shock and succeeded in delaying the liquidity trap episode.
+Finally, Coibion, Gorodnichenko and Wieland (2012) show that the introduction of downward nominal wage rigidities in a calibrated DSGE model reduces the incidence of ZLB episodes, implying a lower optimal inflation rate.
+Relative to the previous works, our paper provides an explicit welfare theoretic analysis of the effects of wage rigidities in the presence of an occasionally binding ZLB constraint.